yniu87/TeachStatistics/README.md

 # ECON 30330 Statistics for Economics
 University of Notre Dame
-Instructor: ME --> Niu, Yuanhao
+Instructor: ME --> NIU Yuanhao

 This repository contains codes developed for teaching purpose.